Alrysc/onb_docs/docs/onb_overview/entities/index.md

 ## "Scripted" Version

 I left out some types of Entity from the above list.
-For each Entity type, the engine has a second, very similar class:
+For each Entity type (and most non-Entity types), the engine has a second, very similar class:

 * ScriptedArtifact
 * ScriptedSpell